Cohousing: What it is, How it works, and How much it costs 2026

 • Event rooms

-The community is a priority
+Community is a priority

 Types of cohousing

-Right of use
+Right of Use

-Common goods
+Common Goods

 How does it work?

-Depending on people's preferences or needs, different cohousing models can be adopted.
+Depending on people's preferences or needs, different cohousingmodels can be adopted.
 Learn about the different types of shared communities below.

-• Replacement of steps with ramps
+• Replacement of stairs with ramps

 • Installation of safety bars